 Now you need to compile your smart contract.
 Go to the Solidity Compiler tab and select the contract you want to compile.
 Click on "Compile", you can also enable "Auto Compile" for automatic compilation whenever you change the contract code.

-Make sure to open the advanced configurations and set the EVM version to London.
-This is to avoid an issue with the PUSH0 opcode.
-You can read more on the issue with all the Optimism chains in the resources links at the end of this guide.
+opcode.
+You can read more on the issue with all the Optimism chains in the resources links at the end of this guide.Once the smart contract is compiled successfully, switch to the Deploy & Run Transactions

-In the Environment dropdown menu, select Injected Provider - MetaMask; this will connect your MetaMask to Remix and allow you to make transactions from that connected wallet.
+; this will connect your MetaMask to Remix and allow you to make transactions from that connected wallet.
 In your wallet select Mode Testnet as the network before deploying.

-Select the compiled contract you want to deploy and click Deploy.
+Select the compiled contract you want to deploy and click Deploy

 Now, MetaMask should pop up and ask you to confirm the transaction with super low fees.